+Section 1245 property.
 Section 1245 property is property that is depreciable (or amortizable under section 185 (repealed), 197, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
 103-66)) and is one of the following.

-- Personal property. - Elevators and escalators placed in service before 1987. - Real property (other than property described under tangible real property below) subject to amortization or deductions under section 169, 179, 179A, 179B, 179C (for property placed in service after August 8, 2005), 179D (for property placed in service after December 31, 2005), 185 (repealed), 188 (repealed), 190, 193, or 194. - Tangible real property (except buildings and their structural components) if it is used in any of the following ways. - 1.
-As an integral part of manufacturing, production, or extraction or of furnishing transportation, communications, or certain public utility services. - 2.
-As a research facility in these activities. - 3.
-For the bulk storage of fungible commodities (including commodities in a liquid or gaseous state) used in these activities. - A single purpose agricultural or horticultural structure (as defined in section 168(i)(13)). - A storage facility (not including a building or its structural components) used in connection with the distribution of petroleum or any primary petroleum product. - Any railroad grading or tunnel bore (as defined in section 168(e)(4)).
+- Personal property. - Elevators and escalators placed in service before 1987. - Real property (other than property described under tangible real property below) subject to amortization or deductions under section 169, 179, 179A, 179B, 179C, 179D, 179E, 185 (repealed), 188 (repealed), 190, 193, or 194. - Tangible real property (except buildings and their structural components) if it is used in any of the following ways.

+- 1. As an integral part of manufacturing, production, or extraction or of furnishing transportation, communications, or certain public utility services - 2.
+As a research facility in these activities. - For the bulk storage of fungible commodities (including commodities in a liquid or gaseous state) used in these activities. - A single purpose agricultural or horticultural structure (as defined in section 168(i)(13)). - A storage facility (not including a building or its structural components) used in connection with the distribution of petroleum or any primary petroleum product. - Any railroad grading or tunnel bore (as defined in section 168(e)(4)).